anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ![Career Statistics Page](docs/screenshots/career-stats-page.jpg)

 * This page features content showing Bryants career averages for both the in table format so the information is presented in a clear and readable
-* It also compares his career statistics whilst wearing his two jersey numbers; number 8 and number 24.
+* It also  has a section that compares his career statistics whilst wearing his two jersey numbers; number 8 and number 24.
 This table has an image either side depicting the two stages of his career.
 * At the bottom, there is a glossary to explain the abbrieviations used on the page.

 ### **Competiton Page**